icann/resolver-testbed/setup-and-running.md

 Because the gateway-vm and resolvers-vm VMs are both based on Debian, build a base VM that will be cloned into the two VMs.

-* Get the recent Debiain image from `https://cdimage.debian.org/mirror/cdimage/archive/9.6.0/amd64/iso-cd/debian-9.6.0-amd64-netinst.iso`
+* Get a recent Debiain image from `https://cdimage.debian.org/mirror/cdimage/archive/9.6.0/amd64/iso-cd/debian-9.6.0-amd64-netinst.iso`

 * In VirtualBox, choose File &rarr; Host Network Manager and make sure that vboxnet0 is defined.
 If it is not, click the "Create" button to define it.